16 Tips for Building the Perfect Home Office

 How you create this space is a personal preference.
 Some might prefer a relaxing couch while others might want a simple standing desk and a whiteboard.

-At the very least, you should have a place to keep ideas (such as a pinboard) and easy access to pens, notebooks, etc.
+At the very least, try to have a place to keep ideas (such as a pinboard) and easy access to pens, notebooks, etc.

-One of the good things about a home office is that you can decide its decor as per your tastes.
-Good decor won’t just make your office space feel more inviting, it will also improve productivity.
+One of the best parts about a home office is that you can totally dictate its decor per your tastes.
+Good decor won’t just make your office space feel more inviting, it’ll also improve productivity.

-There is a scientific basis for this: a warm, welcoming environment improves productivity, as per one study.
+Even science supports this idea!
+A warm, welcoming environment improves productivity.
 Another employee survey found that 83% of respondents said artwork was important to their work environment.

 When choosing colors, follow color psychology and pick an energy inducing color, such as shades of yellow, orange and red.
 Avoid dark, dull colors — they can make you feel less energetic.